Online Marriage and Family Therapy (MFT) Degree Programs

 What can an MFT diagnose?

-No, a MFT typically does not prescribe medication.
+No, an MFT typically does not prescribe medication.
 They will usually work with a psychiatrist who will prescribe the correct psychotropic medication for the mental issue.
 This integrative approach helps the client by connecting the specialized professionals suited for their needs.
 While an MFT does not prescribe medication, they are integral in developing a routine that allows their clients to thrive while taking the medication.

-Online Master’s in Social Work (MSW)
+Online master’s in social work (MSW)